 This bill mandates that county prosecutors initiate internal affairs investigations for municipal, county, and higher education law enforcement agencies in New Jersey.
-It amends existing laws to require that any complaints of officer misconduct received by these agencies must be immediately transferred to the county prosecutor for investigation.
-Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the petition must be transferred to the county prosecutor, who will then initiate an internal affairs investigation.
-The prosecutor retains the authority to determine whether the matter should be referred to the courts.
+It amends existing laws to ensure that any complaints of officer misconduct received by these agencies are immediately transferred to the county prosecutor for investigation.
+Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the petition must be transferred to the county prosecutor, who is then responsible for initiating an internal affairs investigation.
+The prosecutor also retains the authority to determine whether the matter should be referred to the courts.

 Statutes affected: Introduced: 2C:58-23, 40A:14-181